“TOMORROW WE TAKE OVER THE WORLD”

 • figure out conflicting thoughts (same-different / better-best / good-bad)

-• have social ‘control’ (suppress urges leading to unacceptable outcomes)
+• have social ‘control’ (suppress urges we know can lead to unacceptable outcomes)

 • identify expectations based on actions (possible outcomes)

-• make sound judgments & work toward a defined goals
+• make sound judgments & work toward defined goals

 • plan responses to complex or difficult problems

-process current environment & past memories (See “Brain anatomy”)
+• process our current environment, as well as past memories (see “Brain anatomy”)

 There are 3 main models for how the brain works, & combining them gives the most accurate picture.
 They are:

 Hierarchy: some things must happen before others can work.
-The brain’s lower levels must be working for the higher ones to run correctly.
+The brain’s lower levels must be working in order for the higher ones to function correctly

 Value systems: some things are more important than others

-1. controls our personal reality – how we identify (name) our experiences
+1. Lowest – controls personal reality – how we identify (name) our experiences.
+Also can cut off thinking

-2. controls our basic evaluations – how we understand our experiences
+2. Subconscious – fight, flee or freeze, controls our basic evaluations – how we understand our experiences

-4. gives the ability to quiet ourselves – to not ‘lose it’, stay upset for too long, or over-react.
-Also, gives us our Identity, ‘Who I am’, from the PFC
+4. Conscious (highest, from the PFC) – gives us our Identity, ‘Who I am’.
+Also, the ability to quiet ourselves – to not ‘lose it’, stay upset for too long, or over-react.

 NEXT: Anger & the Brain (Part 2)